15 Beaches You Can Get to From NYC Without a Car

 How to get there: Take the A train to Broad Channel before switching to the S train to Rockaway Park-Beach 116th, or take the ferry ($2.75 one way) from Wall Street/Pier 11 to Beach 108th Street and Beach Channel Drive.

-This modest Long Island town is home to a 5-mile stretch of sand ideal for volleyball and frisbee, as well as a pretty great local music scene.
+This modest Long Island town is home to a five-mile stretch of sand that’s ideal for volleyball and frisbee, as well as a pretty great local music scene.
 It's also just an hour from the city on the LIRR, and transportation packages include a round-trip train ticket and discounted beach admission.
-Throw in chilled-out boardwalk scene and plenty of nearby restaurants and bars and you have the ingredients for an ultimate fun-in-the-sun beach day.
+Throw in a chilled-out boardwalk scene and plenty of nearby restaurants and bars and you have the ingredients for an ultimate fun-in-the-sun beach day.

 Since the bus is always so damn crowded, the trip to Jones Beach is more of a slog than the others.
 But all that hassle will seem worth it once you get there, thanks to mini-golf, lots of big concerts, two swimming pools, and a massive beach—ideal for families with kids to entertain.
 The adjacent boardwalk is perfect for long strolls before throwing down a towel or cooling off in the water.